Popol-star/ExpAsyncCPP/README.md

 ### Single shot premitive

-SingleShots are used to send only one message between 2 threads (SPSC).
+SingleShots are used to send single message between two threads (SPSC).

 A SingleShot contains a not copiable writer and a not copiable reader.\
 The reader can be awaited.\